drfoehn/picdamuro/README.md

    - The others in the group must not see the term.
    - Are you ready?
 Then press "Start" and place the phone face up.
    - You have one minute.
+   - The countdown begins as soon as you hit start.
+You have 1 minute to draw.
+   - The category of the selected word will be displayed during the drawing phase.
    - No numbers or letters may be drawn.
    - You cannot speak or give hints through pantomime.
    - If you guess the term before the minute is up, press "Fertig" (Done).